AndreaCrotti/tic-tac-toe/README.md

 ## Usage

-    lein run
+    lein run -c CONFIG_FILE -p PROFILE

 ## TODO

-- [ ] store game results with an in memory datascript database
-- [ ] generate some interesting reports about the winner, using different strategies
 - [x] implement more strategies
     - [x] random algorithm
     - [x] blocker algorithm, simply try to block the opponent
     - [x] best move algorithm

+- [ ] store game results with an in memory datascript database
+- [ ] generate some interesting reports about the winner, using different strategies
-- [ ] make the various algorithm compete against each other and see who the winner is (could use core.async for that as well)
+- [ ] make the various algorithm compete against each other and see who the winner is
 - [ ] implement a UI with re-frame to show the whole thing up and running
 - [ ] add CLI interface reading from stdin